Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-In DARTS-based approaches, there are two types of cells in both the super-net and target-net.
-Cells located at the $1/3$ and $2/3$ of the total depth of the network are reduction cells; the others are normal cells.
-As shown in Fig.~\ref{fig:n} (a), the super-net of DARTS-based approaches could be divided into $5$ parts: $n$ \emph{normal cells}, \emph{one reduction cell}, $n$ \emph{normal cells}, \emph{one reduction cell}, $n$ \emph{normal cells}.
-So the depth of the super-net $L=3\times n +2$, where $n$ is the number of repeated normal cells separated by the reduction cell.
+In DARTS-based approaches, there are two types of cells in both super-net and target-net.
+Cells located at the $1/3$ and $2/3$ of the total depth of the network are reduction cells, and the others are normal cells.
+As shown by the left figure of Fig.~\ref{fig:n}, the super-net of DARTS-based approaches could be divided into $5$ parts: $n$ \emph{normal cells}, \emph{one reduction cell}, $n$ \emph{normal cells}, \emph{one reduction cell}, $n$ \emph{normal cells}.
+So, the depth of the super-net $L=3\times n +2$, where $n$ is the number of repeated normal cells separated by the reduction cell.
 In different DARTS-based approaches, $n$ ranges from $2$ to $5$.

 Given that only one cell in each part armed with learnable parameters suffices to enable differentiable search, we aim to narrow the cell space.
-In Fig.~\ref{fig:n} (b), we reduce the number of normal cells from $n$ to $1$.
-As shown in Fig.~\ref{fig:cell_space}, DARTS has a dramatic decline at $n=1$ compared to larger n, whereas ACA-DARTS has considerably stable performance.
-So ACA-DARTS is robust to the reduction of the cell space.
-Because the number of normal cells is reduced from $n$ to $1$, ACA-DARTS can be trained with smaller computation overhead and larger batches.
+In the right figure of Fig.~\ref{fig:n}, we reduce the number of normal cells from $n$ to $1$.
+As shown in Fig.~\ref{fig:cell_space}, DARTS has a dramatic decline at $n=1$ compared to larger $n$, whereas ACA-DARTS has considerably stable performance.
+So ACA-DARTS is robust to the reduction of cell space.
+Because the number of normal cells is reduced from $n$ to $1$, the ACA strategy can improve the efficiency of differentiable architecture search by training with smaller computation overhead and larger batches.